Washington gunman vetted by same firm behind Snowden checks20 november 2013

 Copyright 2013 Dow Jones & Company, Inc. All Rights Reserved

-Contractors Providing Background Checks For NSA Caught Falsifying Reports, Interviewing The Dead from the the-talking-dead dept
+Contractors Providing Background Checks For NSA Caught Falsifying Reports, Interviewing The Dead from the the-talking-dead dept20 november 2013

 The fallout from Ed Snowden’s leaks has taken many forms, one of which is the NSA taking a long look at its contractors’ hiring processes.
 Snowden claims to have taken the job solely to gathering damning info.
 This revelation, combined with some inconsistencies in his educational history, have placed the companies who perform background and credit checks under the microscope.